HerambLimaye/chaoss_microTask/README.md

 Implement two knowledgebase plugins (free versions) on your WordPress site.
 If you are recommending a plugin that costs money, please reach out to a mentor to discuss.

+I could not integrate plugins that I found without upgrading to premium, but I have researched about them and I am pretty confident that I can integrate them in a website

 4. Micro-tasks 4:

 Create a report to present the results of your micro-tasks and your proposal for implementing a knowledgebase on the CHAOSS website.
 Document the plugins and describe your design choices.
 Include links to your example implementations on your WordPress site.